The Red List of Trains in Japan

 Current Operations & Future Prospects

 Echigo Tokimeki Railway uses one, and it forms three coaches with two 413 series carriages.
-The unit is mostly used on Express services for tourists at weekends and on holidays.
+The unit is mostly used for Express services for tourists at weekends and on holidays.
 The company initially planned to withdraw it by the early-2023, but a major overhaul was carried out thanks to donation by enthusiasts, allowing it to run until around 2028 unless a fatal damage is observed.

 Photo